nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Why use WSL
 There can be many use cases like
-* Testing code in Linux environments
+* Running the source code or servers in Linux environments
-* Running programs or commands in windows that are only available for Linux based OS
+* Running applications or commands in Windows that are only available for Linux based OS
-*

-## Install from command line
+## Install WSL from command line
-* To install
+WSL

 ## TODOs
 * install from cmd with --no-distribution